 You can also add more snappoints to your app and turn them on with the Update Collection button.

 Set a conditional snappoint

-If it is difficult to recreate a particular state in your app, consider whether the use of a conditional snappoint can help.
-Conditional snappoints help you avoid taking a snapshot until the app enters a desired state, such as when a variable has a particular value that you want to inspect.
+If it's difficult to recreate a particular state in your app, consider using a conditional snappoint.
+Conditional snappoints help you control when to take a snapshot such as when a variable contains a particular value that you want to inspect.
 You can set conditions using expressions, filters, or hit counts.

 To create a conditional snappoint

 Right-click a snappoint icon (the hollow ball) and choose Settings.